MateuzMota/getting-started-elixir/README.md

 An introduction to Elixir language (Guides, Tutorials, Examples, etc).

-This place is to put my elixir exercices.
+This place is to put my elixir exercices based on language documentation.

 Feel free to give suggestions or make pull requests